10 Internet Legends About Snakes

 Source: iNaturalist user Kai Squires – CC BY 4.0

 She returned the next Tuesday and was told the same thing.
-The vet asked whether the python had behaved oddly recently.
+The vet asked whether the python had been behaving oddly recently.
 She answered no, but casting her mind back, she remembered a night when her python had crawled onto her bed.
-She wondered whether the python was seeking warmth, but this made no sense, as the python stretched itself out to its full length, while lying parallel to her.
+She wondered whether the python was seeking warmth, but this made no sense, as the python stretched had itself out to its full length, while lying parallel to her.

-The doctor’s expression was grave, and he responded: “I’m afraid he’s going to have to be put down”.
-He explained that the python was starving itself in preparation for one huge, show-stopping meal.
-She asked how he knew.
-“That night, on the bed”, he replied, “He was measuring you!”.
-The python was duly killed.
-This is in the category of legend, as nobody has ever proven or disproven it.
+This story is currently in the category of legend, as nobody has ever proven or disproven it.
 That said, no snake in the wild has ever been recorded to lie next to its meal in order to measure it.

 5 Blue bonnet rattlesnake